A guide to the law on the packaging, tracking and tracing of tobacco products and the distribution and advertising of vapes

 - each unit packet and any container pack must carry the health warning 'This product contains nicotine which is a highly addictive substance'.
 It must appear on the front and back surfaces and cover 30% of that area

-An e-cigarette or refill container must meet the following requirements before it is produced or supplied.
+A vape or refill container must meet the following requirements before it is produced or supplied.
 The unit packet and any container pack may not include any element or feature (including text, symbols, names, trademarks, figurative or other types of sign) which:

 - promotes or encourages consumption by creating a false impression about its characteristics, health effects, risks or emissions